Management5Exceptions/ProjectManagement/README.md

 # Applylar iOS SDK Integration

-Appylar library for iOS is a lightweight and easy-to-use Ad integration SDK provided by Appylar.
+Appylar framework for iOS is a lightweight and easy-to-use Ad integration SDK provided by Appylar.
 The SDK enables developers to integrate Appylar Ads in any type of iOS application.

 Appylar provides several types of Ads and enables you to place Ads wherever you want in the application.